© Pierre Bourdieu / Fondation Pierre Bourdieu, St. Gall. Courtesy: Camera Austria, Graz.

 The photographs that Pierre Bourdieu took in the course of his ethnological and sociological research work during the Algerian war of liberation allow a new angle on his view of the social world.

-These photographs, which lay buried in dusty boxes for fifty years, testify to a journey of initiation and a profound conversion that served as the starting-point of an extraordinary scientific and intellectual trajectory.
+These photographs, which laid buried in dusty boxes for fifty years, testify to a journey of initiation and a profound conversion that served as the starting point of an extraordinary scientific and intellectual trajectory.

 Having the feeling of being left empty-handed in view of this vast social laboratory in a state of war, which made field research a veritable adventure, Bourdieu threw himself with total commitment into his work, experimenting, testing and using all possible ethnological and sociological research techniques.